 Fun Fact: The term half volley also applies to other sports like cricket where the terminology is the same; the ball is hit immediately after making contact with the playing surface.
 It’s even common in soccer.

-What Is The Difference Between A Volley and A Half Volley In Tennis?
+What Is The Difference Between A Volley And A Half Volley In Tennis?

 The difference between a volley and a half volley in tennis is whether the ball bounces or not.
 While a traditional volley is hit out of the air, a half volley allows for a bounce albeit a very short one where the ball is struck almost instantaneously with the ball hitting the court.